thoughtbot/administrate/docs/sessions.md

 ---
-title: Authenticating admin users
+title: Sessions
 ---

-Authentication is left for you to implement after you install Administrate into your app.
-It's expected that you can plugin your existing authentication system.
+Super-user session logic is open-ended, meaning you can choose any approach you like in a common Rails manner.

-The base `Admin::ApplicationController` has a `TODO` to be completed:
+See our `TODO` remark, in `Admin::ApplicationController`.

 ```ruby
 class Admin::ApplicationController < Administrate::ApplicationController